Stunt performer: Early cinema

 By the early 1900s, the motion picture industry was starting to fire-up on both sides of the Atlantic Ocean, but had no need for professional stunt performers.
 First, motion pictures were so new that even if the producer had a budget for performers, there were more than enough applicants willing to do the scene for free.
 For instance, if you needed a shot of someone on a steel beam 1000 ft up on a New York skyscraper, then there was always some willing to do the scene for real, and often for free.
 Second, the Spanish–American War had just ended, and there were many young men who were physically fit and trained in the handling of firearms looking for some work.
 Thirdly, the former wild west was now not only tamed, but also starting to be fenced in, greatly reducing the need for and pay of the former cowboys.

 The first picture which used a dedicated stunt performer is highly debated, but occurred somewhere between 1903 and 1910.
 The first possible appearance of a stunt-double was Frank Hanaway in The Great Train Robbery, shot in 1903 in Milltown, New Jersey.
 The first auditable paid stunt was in the 1908 film The Count of Monte Cristo, with $5 paid by the director to the acrobat who had to jump upside down from a cliff into the sea.

 Professional daredevil, Rodman Law, was a trick parachutist known to thousands for climbing the side of buildings and parachuting out aeroplanes and off of tall base objects like the Statue of Liberty.
 Some of his stunts were filmed by newsreel cameras and media still photographers.
 Law was brought into movies in 1912 to perform some of his stunts as the hero.

-As the industry developed in the West Coast around Hollywood, California, the first accepted professional stuntmen were clowns and comedians like Charlie Chaplin, Buster Keaton and the Keystone Kops.
+As the industry developed in the West Coast around Hollywood, California, the first accepted professional stuntmen were clowns and comedians like Charlie Chaplin, Buster Keaton and the Keystone Cops.
 The reason for this was that staple diet of the early films was an almost continual roll call of pratfalls, high dives and comedy car wrecks – the basic ingredients of a circus clown's routine.
 But much like their circus-based predecessors, these actors/stuntmen were not specifically trained to perform stunts, but instead learned through trial and error.